Harrysdad2/Harrysdad2.github.io/projects/door.md

 ![Front Door](/images/door 9-5.jpg)

-Finally, in November 2024, the panels were complete and we were able to fit them.
+Finally, in November 2024, all seven panels were complete.
+I took them to the glaziers to be encapsulated and we were able to fit them.

 ![Front Door](/images/door 10.jpg)